splash-networks/capport/Mikrotik/README.md

 ```
 This code will authorize the user with the username `admin` and a blank password.

-The router redirecting the user uses the following `POST` parameters.
+The router redirecting the user can use the following `POST` parameters.
 Being `POST` the parameters are not displayed in the URL.

 ```
 <form name="redirect" action="https://example.com" method="post">